ricardor4/ricardor4.github.io/about.md

 My research interests are diverse, including cryptography, logic, computational complexity, social choice.
 I studied mathematics as an undergraduate on  [PUC-Chile](https://www.uc.cl/), and did my master studies in computer science guided by Prof. [Marcelo Arenas](http://marceloarenas.cl/), and we worked on studying FPRAS algorithms for counting problems on the #P complexity class.
 Previously, I worked on a complexity analysis of a formalization of Schelling's model of segregation and on combinatorial problems related to blockchains.

-**Starting Jan 2024 I will be a PhD student in the Symmetric Cryptography group of Ruhr Universität Bochum, in Germany.**